Kewsh/OVC/README.md

 ## How it works
 Omelette works similar to git, with a few changes to make things easier for the user.
-It uses its own diff algorithm to find the different between different versions of a file to store the data incrementally and in less space.
+It uses its own diff algorithm to find the difference between different versions of a file to store the data incrementally and in less space.
 Omelette brings a decent variety of commands for the user to use.
 A very detailed explanation of every command can be accessed inside the program

 ---